 Each March represents Brain Injury Awareness Month.
 The Brain Injury Association of North Carolina hosts or participates a variety of activities and events during the month!
 Click below for a list of events and to see the most recent proclamation from the Governor’s office.

-The Brain Injury Advisory Council (BIAC) meets quarterly to make recommendations to the Governor, General Assembly, and Secretary of Health and Human Services regarding the planning, development, funding, and implementation of a comprehensive statewide service delivery system to address the needs of brain injury survivors.
+The Statewide Brain Injury Advisory Council (NC BIAC) meets quarterly to make recommendations to the Governor, General Assembly, and Secretary of Health and Human Services regarding the planning, development, funding, and implementation of a comprehensive statewide service delivery system to address the needs of brain injury survivors.

 Contacting your Legislator

 Legislators are political officials that are instrumental in making laws and approving the budget for state services.
 Learn how to contact your legislator to ask them to vote for increased services for brain injury and to support specific legislation that may affect us.